-Set forth below is certain information with respect to the executive officers of the Company as of March 3, 2000:
+Set forth below is certain information with respect to the executive officers of the Company as of February 28, 2001:

-J. MACK ROBINSON, age 76, has served as a director of the Company since 1993 and as the Company's President and Chief Executive Officer since 1996.
-Mr. Robinson has served as Chairman of the Board of Bull Run Corporation since 1994, Chairman of the Board and President of Delta Life Insurance Company and Delta Fire and Casualty Insurance Company since 1958, President of Atlantic American Corporation, an insurance holding company, from 1988 until 1995 and Chairman of the Board of Atlantic American Corporation since 1974.
-He serves as a director of the following companies: Bankers Fidelity Life Insurance Company, American Independent Life Insurance Company and American Safety Insurance Company.
+J. Mack Robinson, age 77, has been the Company's President and Chief Executive Officer since 1996.
+Mr. Robinson has served as Chairman of the Board of Bull Run Corporation, a principal stockholder of the Company, since 1994, Chairman of the Board and President of Delta Life Insurance Company and Delta Fire and Casualty Insurance Company since 1958, President of Atlantic American Corporation, an insurance holding company, from 1988 until 1995 and Chairman of the Board of Atlantic American Corporation since 1974.
+He serves as a director of the following companies: Bankers Fidelity Life Insurance Company, American Independent Life Insurance Company, Georgia Casualty & Surety Company, American Southern Insurance Company and American Safety Insurance Company.
 He is director emeritus of Wachovia Corporation.
 He is the Chairman of the Executive Committee and a member of the Management Personnel Committee of the Company's Board of Directors.
 Mr. Robinson is the husband of Harriett J. Robinson and the father-in-law of Hilton H. Howell, Jr.